 Resources From Our Toolkit

 We have many resources at PositivePsychology.com that will help you to start and maintain mindfulness practices.
 Most work well in or can be tailored for group settings, such as the Walking Down the Street exercise.
 In this exercise, participants must visualize themselves walking down the street and being slighted by an acquaintance.

 The Mindfulness X© course is based on the hugely successful training provided by our own Dr. Hugo Alberts.
 The eight-session mindfulness training will guide you through the powerful effects of mindfulness for use by yourself or within a group.

 A Take-Home Message

-Learning mindfulness is a journey.
-One in which the final destination may be unclear and, along the way, there may be plenty of opportunities to take a wrong turn and become lost.
+Learning mindfulness is a journey, one in which the final destination may be unclear with plenty of opportunities to take a wrong turn and become lost along the way.

 Sometimes we need help.